fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 :point_right: The above command **\*MUST\*** print the `v0.12.LATEST`!
 If it doesn't, please analyse the commands executed above in the scope of the
-[6.1. \*EITHER\* Build & install LOCAL version of new node](#61-either-build--install-local-version-of-new-node) section (when you reached this point we suggest to go with fresh clone of the git repo).
+[6.1. \*EITHER\* Build & install LOCAL version of new node](#61-either-build--install-local-version-of-new-node) section (when you reach this point we suggest to go with fresh clone of the git repo).

 [//]: # (TODO: Update with latest Docker image)